Boburmirzo/autogen-multi-agent-memory/README.md

-# Autogen Multi-agent Conversation and Recall using Memori
+# AutoGen Multi-agent Conversation and Recall using Memori

-This repository contains a Jupyter Notebook demonstrating how to create memory-enhanced [Autogen](https://github.com/microsoft/autogen) AI agents using the **[Memori](https://github.com/GibsonAI/memori)** memory engine.
+This repository contains a Jupyter Notebook demonstrating how to create memory-enhanced [AutoGen](https://github.com/microsoft/autogen) AI agents using the **[Memori](https://github.com/GibsonAI/memori)** memory engine.
 The example builds a consulting team of AI agents that can remember and build upon past conversations, making interactions more intelligent and context-aware.

 ## Features
 - **Persistent Memory**: Agents remember conversations across sessions.